Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 Tableau: Visualization Excellence

-Tableau has earned its reputation as the gold standard for data visualization.
-The drag-and-drop interface makes complex visualizations surprisingly accessible, and the Tableau Agent (introduced with Tableau+ subscription) brings AI-powered insights to Explorer and Creator users.
+Tableau is the gold standard for data visualization: the drag-and-drop interface makes complex charts accessible, and the Tableau Agent (Tableau+ subscription) brings AI-powered insights to Explorer and Creator users.

 Rating: 4.4/5